antaldaniel/danielantal.eu/content/english/post/2020-01-30-ceereport/index.md

 authors = ["Daniel Antal, CFA"]

-tags = ["market-report", "music-industry", "Armenia", "Austria", "Bulgaria", "Czechia", "Lithuania", "Hungary", "Slovakia", "Serbia"]
+tags = ["market-report", "music-industry", "opendata", "Armenia", "Austria", "Bulgaria", "Czechia", "Lithuania", "Hungary", "Slovakia", "Serbia"]

 summary = "The Central & Eastern European Music Industry Report 2020 was presented as a case-study on national and comparative evidence-based policymaking in the cultural and creative sector."

-projects = ["market_report", "music-export"]
+projects = ["market-report", "music-export", "opendata"]

 # Featured image
 # To use, add an image named `featured.jpg/png` to your project's folder.